xenoscopic/go-keytar/README.md

 On Windows and OS X all other library dependencies are met by the system.

 On Linux you need to ensure that the GNOME Keyring development package is installed.
-On Ubuntu systems, do:
+On Ubuntu systems do:

     sudo apt-get install libgnome-keyring-dev

-On Red Hat systems, do:
+On Red Hat systems do:

     sudo yum install gnome-keyring-devel